getludic/ludic/docs/catalog.md

 ## Tables

 These components are in an experimental mode.
-There is the possibility to automatically create tables even containing form fields and actions from annotations, but it is far from production ready.
+There is the possibility to automatically create tables even containing form fields and actions from annotations, but it is far from production-ready.

 Here is the definition: